abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 ### Stacks

-A stack is a collection of objects that are inserted and removed according to the **last-in, first-out (LIFO)** principle.
+A stack is a collection of elements that are inserted and removed according to the **last-in, first-out (LIFO)** principle.

 - In a `LIFO` data structure, the newest element added to the queue will be processed first.